wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 6. External Responsive Template: Agent listing

 == Changelog ==

+= 1.5.6 =
+* Added street view feature to Googlemap activity.
+* Added a feature for resetting other search fields after inserting Listing ID.
+* Added a reset link to listing manager search widget.
+* Fixed finalize button issue on listing wizard menu.
+* Fixed an issue in location select boxes in search widget.

 = 1.5.4 =
 * Fixed an issue in owl_slider layout of carousel widget.